 You can even make it ahead!
 Everything, minus the fried shallots, can be made 1-2 days before serving.
 You’ll just need to pan-fry the shallots the day of.

 Making the topping is really easy to do.
 It’s just a matter of coating the shallots with oil and caramelizing them to bring out their sweetness.
 Of course, it makes them crispy, too.

-During the last 3 minutes of cooking, add 1 tsp balsamic vinegar to help with caramelization.
+During the last 3 minutes of cooking, add 1 teaspoon balsamic vinegar to help with caramelization.

 STEP 2 – Cook the green beans

 After you cook the shallots, you’ll remove them from the pan and use the same pan to steam the green beans.
 It usually takes 5 to 7 minutes, depending on how tender you like them.

 Alternatively, you can a microwaveable bag of frozen green beans, or canned beans if you prefer them.
 If you use canned, be sure to drain them.

 STEP 3 – Make vegan condensed cream of mushroom soup